srvrco/getssl/README.md

 You can then edit ~/.getssl/getssl.cfg to set the values you want as the default for the majority of your certificates.

-Then edit ~/.getssl/yourdomain.com/getssl.cfg to have the values you want for this specific domain.
+Then edit ~/.getssl/yourdomain.com/getssl.cfg to have the values you want for this specific domain (make sure to uncomment and specify correct `ACL` option, since it is required).

 You can then just run;